Issue triaging

 The rust-lang/rust

+repository has thousands of issues and hundreds of people working on it.
 It is impossible for all people to check and solve issues.
-The goals of triaging are connecting
+The goals of triaging are to:

 In practice, it is unrealistic for all issues to be solved quickly and found by right people.
 Through applications of labels we make the issue tracker more searchable for future reference, so that people in the future have an easier time finding related issues or issues they are interested in working on.

-Triaging can be done by everyone, no matter your permissions.
+or not.
 We encourage everyone to help here, as triaging work is highly parallelizable and easy to get started with.

 Initial triaging